dafny-lang/dafny/docs/DafnyRef/Types.md

 round parentheses, and as if the constructor name were the empty string.
 Note that
 the destructor names are `0` and `1`, which are legal identifier names for members.
-For example, showing the use of a tuple destructor, here is a property that holds of 2-tuples (that is, _pairs_):
+For an example showing the use of a tuple destructor, here is a property that holds of 2-tuples (that is, _pairs_):
 <!-- %check-verify -->
 ```dafny